OpenBubbles/Mac-Hardware-Info/README.md

 ## Important Notice

-- Mac-Hardware-Info **must** be run on a real Mac.
+- It is recomended to run Mac-Hardware-Info on a **real** mac.
-- It will not function correctly on virtual machines or Hackintosh setups.
+- Running it on a virtual machine or other ways (e.g. a Hackintosh) may lead to problems with OpenBubbles.

 ## About OpenBubbles